Regulatory, Pricing and Reimbursement Overview

 Section 32 of the 1995 Act also confers extensive powers on the Minister for Health to make regulations for the purposes of the Act.
 Section 32(4) of the Act makes it an offence to contravene any regulation made under Section 32.
 The HPRA can bring summary proceedings for an offence under the 1995 Act; the time limit for prosecution is two years from the date of the offence.
-In cases of more serious offences where summary proceedings are not appropriate, trial will be on indictment by direction of the Director of Public Prosecutions in the Criminal Court and the penalties for conviction are:
+In cases of more serious offences where summary proceedings are not appropriate, trial will be on indictment by direction of the Director of Public Prosecutions and the penalties for conviction are:

-- First offence: a fine not exceeding €120,000 or imprisonment for a term not exceeding ten years or both
+- First offence: a fine not exceeding €120,000 or imprisonment for a term not exceeding ten years or both.

-- Subsequent offence(s): a fine not exceeding €300,000 or imprisonment for a term not exceeding ten years or both
+- Subsequent offence(s): a fine not exceeding €300,000 or imprisonment for a term not exceeding ten years or both.

 10. Is there a national healthcare system?
 If so, how is it administered and funded?

 In Ireland, national healthcare policy and expenditure is determined by the Department of Health under the guidance of the Minister for Health and is funded by an annual government budget.
 Public healthcare services are provided by the HSE which owns and runs public hospitals.
 The HSE was established under the Health Act 2004 as the single body with statutory responsibility for management and delivery of health and personal social services in Ireland.
 Every resident in Ireland is entitled to subsidised or free approved prescribed medicines as well as certain medical aids and appliances.

 11. How does the government (or public) healthcare system function with private sector healthcare?